 The fire took the island of Maui by surprise, leaving behind burned-out cars on once busy streets and smoking piles of rubble where historic buildings had stood.
-Flames roared throughout the night, forcing adults and children to dive into the ocean for safety.
+Flames roared throughout the night, forcing adults and children to dive into the ocean stay away.

 Maui county announced the updated death toll on its website late Wednesday, writing that no other details were currently available on the deaths.
 Officials said earlier that 271 structures were damaged or destroyed and dozens of people injured.

 On Wednesday, Maui crews continued to battle blazes in several places on the island.
-Authorities urged visitors to stay away. residents Lahaina thing was left of their apartment.
-As the family fled, a senior center across the road erupted in flames.
-They called 911, but didn't know if the people got out.
-Fire alarms blared.
-As they drove away, downed utility poles and fleeing cars slowed their progress.

-Kamuela Kawaakoa and Iiulia Yasso described a harrowing escape under smoke-filled skies Tuesday afternoon.
+Authorities urged visitors to residents Lahaina Kamuela Kawaakoa and Iiulia Yasso described a harrowing escape under smoke-filled skies Tuesday afternoon.
 The couple and their 6-year-old son got back to their apartment after a quick dash to the supermarket for water, and only had time to grab a change of clothes and run as the bushes around them caught fire.

-"We barely made it out," Kawaakoa said at an evacuation shelter on Wednesday, still unsure if any-
+"We barely made it out," Kawaakoa said at an evacuation shelter on Wednesday, still unsure if anything was left of their apartment.